Last Updated on by Jeremy

 Your realtor or real estate attorney should be able to provide a breakdown of all closing costs for your price ranges and chosen house; however, it is worth keeping in mind that there are many added fees such as the appraisal, credit report, flood certificates, escrow fees, notary fee, attorney fee, title insurance, title transfer tax (more on this below), prepays for your insurance and annual taxes, and more.

 On a $250,000 house, a good rule of thumb is to expect this to be around 5%- or about $12,500 required in addition to your down payment.
 So on that same $250,000 house if you put down 5% in cash you'll need more like 10% to close after all fees are accounted for.
 (This is our rough estimate only.)

-2.25% of this comes from a title transfer tax, which for the City of Pittsburgh in 2019 was 4.5% of the house value that is split 50/50 between the buyer and the seller.
+2.5% of this comes from a title transfer tax, which for the City of Pittsburgh in 2020 is 5% of the house value that is split 50/50 between the buyer and the seller.
 When it is all said and done, this is one of the biggest contributors to the amount of your closing cost and is something some realtors have been guilty in omitting when discussing with clients.